The holidays are upon us: Thanksgiving, Christmas, New Year, and Epiphany. There will be joyful celebrations and cherished moments... for most.

 5. Always Remember, You Are NOT Alone

 Single does not mean lonely.
 God has promised to be with you always until the end of time (Matthew 28:20).
-He has carved your name in the palm of His hand (Isaiah 49:16).
+He has carved your name in the palm of his hand (Isaiah 49:16).
 No man will die for you, no man will look for you when you’re lost, and your mother may even forget about you from time to time.
 But not God.
 His Son would have died for you, even if you were the only one in this world.
 What love our Savior has for us!
 If you think you’re alone, look around you.
 God is using others to take care of you... or asking you to take care of them.
-Think about those in your life: lonely neighbors, the sick and homebound, children without a parent, or widows in need of assistance.
+Think about those he has placed in your life: lonely neighbors, the sick and homebound, children without a parent, or widows in need of assistance.
 You know them for a reason, so bloom where you are planted, because God is always with you.

 If you find yourself feeling alone and heart broken this holiday season, please know that you don't have to journey alone.
 You can connect with one of our free and confidential mentors for prayer, support, and a listening ear.
 Just use the form in the "Connect" tab below.